rdbwebster/scp-operator/README.md

 ### Dev evolution

-1) first option is to manually create a new CRD yaml file and add it using kubectl create.
+1) first option is to manually create a new CRD yaml file and add it using kubectl -f create.
    Then create instances of the new type.
    Then we can use the dynamic go client to read and write these types.
    We need to specify the fields in a map, there are no generated go types for the CRD type.